2i2c-org/team-compass/culture/code-of-conduct.md

 : deliberately attempting to make others feel bad, name-calling, singling out others for derision or exclusion.
 For example, telling someone they’re not a real programmer or that they don’t belong at 2i2c.

 Being especially unpleasant
-: for example, if we’ve received reports from multiple 2i2c users, team members, or collaborators of annoying, rude, or especially distracting behavior.
+: for example, if we’ve received reports from multiple 2i2c users, team members, or collaborators of agitating, rude, or especially distracting behavior over an extended period of time.

 ## Scope